 Broader Impacts.

 To disseminate research to a broader audience, we will engage the public by writing lay and opinion pieces on genetic engineering and bioenergy in prominent national publications—as Greenbaum has done for other projects [36-38] (see Task 1-1).
 This proposed project also includes plans for serving the broad research community by producing a database of cyanobacteria omics data and computational tools.
 The Gerstein group has extensive experience building databases, which have been incorporated into larger national resources.
 Examples include Pseudofam [103], a database of pseudogene families, that has been incorporated into Ensembl browsers, and MolMovDB [104], a database for data and software pertaining to flexibility in protein and RNA structures, which has been linked to the Protein Data Bank (PDB).
 While databases do exist for consolidating cyanobacteria genome annotation information and for functional characterization tools in cyanobacteria (see Task 2-1), there is a strong need for web-based integrative tools for answering research questions regarding cyanobacteria systems biology.
 We will construct such a database for performing predictive modeling from the data generated by this project.
 In this way, other researchers studying cyanobacteria or other organisms with similar biology will be able to leverage our efforts for advancing their own research.
 Given the trend of bioinformatics resources being deployed in a scalable and fault tolerant infrastructure, we will develop this database for and host it in a cloud-computing environment.
 We will build our database following the central data models and APIs being developed for the U.S. DOE KBase project.
 This will allow seamless integration between our database and KBase.
 This database will include a large amount of novel cyanobacteria data including genomic, transcriptomic and metabolomic data for wild-type and engineered bacterial strains.
-Finally, the associated predictive models, network data and underlying source code will be made available to allow for cloud-based analysis and to allow for alterations to the methods by researchers via direct code access.
+Finally, the associated predictive models, network data and underlying source code will be made available to allow for cloud-based analysis and to allow for alterations to the methods by researchers via direct code access.[[MG(1mar): make it more kbase , no pfam but you want to refer to tyna]]